Srinagarindra: Mae Fah Luang Foundation

 Parallel to the princess mother's project on the greening of Doi Tung was a plan to improve the quality of life of the local hill tribe villagers.
 No longer able to rely on their slash-and-burn method of cultivation, they needed alternative ways to feed themselves and earn income.
 In 1972, the princess mother established the Hill Tribes Products Promotion Foundation with an initial donation of 100,000 baht.
-The foundation, based at Srapathum Palace in Bangkok, would promote and market the handicrafts produced by each village.
+The foundation, based at Sa Pathum Palace in Bangkok, would promote and market the handicrafts produced by each village.
 The foundation also provided training to hill tribe youth.

 The princess mother donated money to buy 2.3 hectares of land in Chiang Rai, which became the centre for training in agriculture, weaving, and dyeing.
 A Hill Tribe Youth Leadership Programme was set up to allow 50 youths to undergo training each year.